 Though not as powerful, the falls are still impressive during the dry season between May and September.
 It’s less humid and you’re more likely to have beautiful blue skies which make for some great photo ops.
 Especially in the early morning light.
 But a lot of the greenery do get fried/turn brown in the warmer months so the surroundings might not appear as lush in August and September.

-My favorite time to visit all the waterfalls in Bali, and the island in general really, is from March to May when the two season overlap.
+My favorite time to visit all the waterfalls in Bali, and the island in general really, is from March to May when the two seasons overlap.
 This is when you get the best of both worlds!

 We booked a driver for a half-day tour and combined our visit to Sekumpul with sunrise over Pinggan Village.
-I’ll talk more about the amazing Pinggan Village in the next post but because we had to be there at sunrise and continued straight to Sekumpul, we got to the fall at 7.30 AM.
+I’ll talk more about the amazing Pinggan Village in the next post but because we had to be there at sunrise and continued straight to Sekumpul, we got to the falls at 7.30 AM.

 I’m very happy we arrived so early because we had time to enjoy the area and shoot some photos in peace before the crowds started rolling in at around 9 AM.
 The climb back up all the stairs is of course also much easier in the cooler morning air.
 But remember to bring insect repellent because the mosquitos were very much active even though the sun was shining.